As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 Prayer before writing a sermon

-The pastor’s prayer before composing his or her message reminds us that these are not simply human intellectual exercises or beautiful speeches but vessels through which we transmit Christ, who is alive.
+The pastor’s prayer before a sermon reminds us that these are not simply human intellectual exercises or beautiful speeches but vessels through which we transmit Christ, who is alive.

 During prayer before a sermon, minsters may receive the divine inspiration they need when preparing messages that are both theologically correct and practical.